galNess/Two-is-all-you-need/README.md

 The physical motion of a device, whether a phone or a smartwatch, is usually not restricted to a single axis, and it tends to feature periodic patterns.
-For example, a runner carrying a smartwatch moves his arm in a particular motion, but unless pathologically intending, his movement is not co-linear with the watch’s coordinate system.
+For example, a runner carrying a smartwatch moves his arm in a particular motion, but unless he is deliberately modifying his movement, it has no reason to be co-linear with the watch’s coordinate system.
 Therefore, the recorded signal would involve accelerations in each of the three axes.

 To attain the inter-axis prediction, we use a multi-headed transformer